NIERT: Accurate Numerical Interpolation through Unifying Scattered Data Representations using Transformer Encoder: Method

 In the study, we focus on the interpolation task that can be formally described as follows: We are given $n$ observed points with known values $O = \{ (x_i, y_i) \}_{i=1}^{n}$, and $m$ target points with values to be determined, denoted as $T = \{ x_i \}_{i=n+1}^{n+m}$.
-Here, $x_i \in X$ denotes position of a point, $y_i=f(x_i) \in Y$ denotes the value of a point, and $f: X\rightarrow Y$ denotes a function mapping positions to values.
+Here, $x_i \in \mathbb{R}^{d_x}$ denotes the position of a point, $y_i=f(x_i) \in \mathbb{R}^{d_y}$ denotes the value of a point, and $f: \mathbb{R}^{d_x} \rightarrow \mathbb{R}^{d_y}$ denotes a function mapping positions to values.
+The $d_x$ and $d_y$ denote the dimension of a point's position and the dimension of the value, respectively.
 The function $f$ is from a function distribution $\mathcal{F}$, which can be explicitly defined using a mathematical formula or implicitly represented using a set of scattered data in the form $(x_i, y_i)$.
 The goal of the interpolation task is to accurately estimate the values $f(x)$ for each target point $x\in T$ according to the observed points in $O$.

 The main element of our NIERT approach is a neural interpolator that learns to estimate values for target points.
-We train the neural interpolator using a set of interpolation tasks sampled from the function distribution $\mathcal{F}$ (Fig.~\ref{fig:pipeline}).
+We train the neural interpolator using a set of interpolation tasks sampled from the function distribution $\mathcal{F}$ (Sec. \ref{sec:arch_of_niert} and Fig.~\ref{fig:pipeline}).
 For each of the sampled interpolation tasks, we mask the values of target points, feed the task to the neural interpolator, and train the interpolator to predict the values of target points and observed points as well.
 The training objective is to minimize the error between the predicted values and the ground-truth values of both target and observed points.
-The trained interpolator can be used to interpolate values of target points for the interpolation tasks from the same function distribution.
+The trained interpolator can be used to interpolate values of target points for the interpolation tasks from the distribution $\mathcal{F}$.
+In addition, to enable NIERT with generalization power to various interpolation domains, we pre-train NIERT on a large-scale interpolation task set \textbf{Mathit}, which we generate by sampling on synthesized mathematical symbolic functions (see Sec. \ref{sec:pretrain} and Fig.~\ref{fig:pretrain_pipeline}).
+In the following sections, we first present the NIERT encoder-only structure, then we introduce the pre-training technique.